wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

 In the following we compare the performance of Clojure, Ruby, and Python on the `factorial` function.
 While the results might not allow to make general statements about the performance of each language interpreter, it gives us an idea of what the individual strengths and weaknesses are.

+The measurements were performed using an AMD Ryzen 7 4700U with 16GB RAM and 8 cores.
+* For the Clojure measurements I used the [Criterium][2] benchmarking library.
+* For the Ruby measurements I used the benchmark module of the standard library.
+* For the Python measurements I used the [Pyperf][3] module.
+See this [Gist][1] for the benchmarking source code.

 ## Implementations

 There are different ways to implement the `factorial` function.